Area Model Division – Definition, Examples, Facts

 How does area model division work?

-Benefits and uses of area model division
+Benefits and uses of the area model division

-The benefits of division with area model are two-fold.
-Firstly, this model for division helps learners visualize division problems.
-This is especially useful for kids who are visual learners.
+- Firstly, this model for division helps students visualize division problems.
+This is especially useful for kids who are visual learners or have trouble understanding the logic behind multiplication and division.

 Examples of area model division